 - 12.1.
 A student who believes that their performance in or ability to complete an assessment has been adversely affected by extenuating circumstances may request that those circumstances are recognised by the University.
 Claims for extenuating circumstances are judged on clear and transparent criteria. - 12.2.
-Where an extenuating circumstance impacts an entire cohort or group, the University may make reasonable adjustments for the entire cohort. - 12.3.
-The University's approach to considering claims for extenuating circumstances is based on two principles: - 12.3.1.
-The object of an assessment is to measure achievement, not potential; what a student has done, not what they might have the potential to do. - 12.3.2.
-Each student is responsible for submitting assessed coursework on time and in an appropriate and accessible format, for presenting themselves for written examinations or presentations at the appropriate time and place, and for submitting information on extenuating circumstances. - 12.4.
-When submitting an extenuating circumstances claim, students should be aware of and consider the possible impact of the claim on their eligibility for progression or

-- award (as set out in the relevant sections of Chapter 6 of the Academic Quality Handbook). - 12.5.
-Students should be aware that they may be charged fees for reassessments or repeating modules or levels and should consult the relevant Finance website. - 12.6.
-The role of the Extenuating Circumstances Procedures is to: - 12.6.1. ensure consistency in the consideration of claims for extenuating circumstances across the University; - 12.6.2. determine whether a claim for extenuating circumstances can be approved or should be rejected; - 12.6.3. determine the action to be taken in the event that the claim is approved either the lifting of a late submission penalty or the opportunity to be re-assessed without incurring an additional penalty; - 12.6.4. in exceptional cases, to refer a student to Student Services (or equivalent at a Collaborative Partnership Institution) to determine if the student should be considered for Compensatory Measures or if the student should be considered under the Support for Study Policy or Fitness to Practise Policy.
+The University's approach to considering claims for extenuating circumstances is based on two principles: - 12.2.1.
+The object of an assessment is to measure achievement, not potential; what a student has done, not what they might have the potential to do. - 12.2.2.
+Each student is responsible for submitting assessed coursework on time and in an appropriate and accessible format, for presenting themselves for written examinations or presentations at the appropriate time and place, and for submitting information on extenuating circumstances. - 12.3.
+The role of the Extenuating Circumstances Procedures is to: - 12.3.1. ensure consistency in the consideration of claims for extenuating circumstances across the University; - 12.3.2. determine whether a claim for extenuating circumstances can be approved or should be rejected; - 12.3.3. determine the action to be taken in the event that the claim is approved either the lifting of a late submission penalty or the opportunity to be re-assessed without incurring an additional penalty; - 12.3.4. in exceptional cases, to refer a student to Student Services (or equivalent at a Collaborative Partnership Institution) to determine if the student should be considered for Compensatory Measures or if the student should be considered under the Fitness to Study Policy or Fitness to Practise Policy.